7 USEFUL STEPS FOR SCALING YOUR NETWORK

 1. To better hone your messaging to weed out the wrong type of client and

-2. It may reveal an opportunity you didn’t realize existed.
+2. It may reveal an opportunity you didn’t realise existed.

 Aren’t I just showing off all the goods so others can copy me?